deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 The whole SOR was pretty badly beaten up, and the whole SOR was grinning and riding on an adrenaline tsunami.
 High-fives were exchanged as they waited for the final score.

 Drew smirked.
-"So, the winners, with four hundred and seventy-six points, versus their opposition's score of four hundred and eleven is…the red team!"
+"So, the winners, with four hundred and seventy-six points, versus their opposition's score of four hundred and eleven is...the red team!"

 The blues groaned, and were commiserated with by the reds, after a round of hugs and high-fives.
 "Standout plays for my money-" Drew continued "-were Vandenberg jumping off the drum to catch Burgess.
 Really good awareness of relative mass, there.
 Legsy vaulting the team and jumping the length of the playing area above the gravity field, excellent spacial awareness.
 Burgess, that throw from the ceiling to the red endzone was superb, and so was that bit where you threw Arés at the ceiling slowly enough that he was out of play for more than a minute.
 That was well done."